therajpoots/UPEC-A-Multi-Modal-AI-Powered-Device-for-Portable-ECG-PCG-and-PPG-Cardiac-Diagnostics/README.md

   - PTB-XL (ECG)
   - CIRCOR DIGISCOPE (PCG)
   - MIMIC (PPG)
+**You would need to write code for the ESP32 (or any other microcontroller being used) to interface with the sensors and stream live data with no delay, using end-to-end encryption with WPA3-Enterprise and 192-bit security.**

 **Preprocessing:**
 - Bandpass filter (20–400 Hz) for PCG noise reduction using `scipy.signal`